mienxiu/mienxiu.github.io/_posts/2025-06-25-building-korean-query-autocompletion.md

 What this does:
 - Decompose Korean syllables into jamos.
-- Converts each jamo to its QWERTY key equivalent.
+- Convert each jamo to its QWERTY key equivalent.
-- Joins the result back into a string.
+- Join the result back into a string.

 For example: